jpclipffel/m42pl-core/docs/docs/mains/repl2.md

 ## Builtins commands

-The REPL provides some builtins commands, not run by M42PL dispatcher.
+The REPL provides some builtins commands:

 | Builtin         | Description                               |
 |-----------------|-------------------------------------------|